Former Minneapolis police officer found guilty in 2017 death of unarmed woman shot after calling 911

 The former officer was found guilty of third-degree murder and second-degree manslaughter.
 However, the jury found him not guilty of second-degree murder.
 Noor was taken straight from the courtroom into the custody of the Hennepin County Sheriff’s Dept. His sentencing was scheduled for June 7.

 Defense attorneys have said Noor was reacting to a loud noise and feared an ambush in the deadly incident.
-Prosecutors have argued there was no evidence Noor faced a threat that justified the use of deadly force.
+Prosecutors argued there was no evidence Noor faced a threat that justified the use of deadly force.

 Body camera footage of the encounter was played earlier this month during the trial, showing the woman’s final moments, as well as officers’ unsuccessful attempts to save her.